Paattis/map_app/README.md

 ## Documentation

+### Documentation page

-Documentation for the REST Api is available at the `/api/docs` endpoint
+Documentation for the REST Api is available at the `/api/docs` endpoint.
+Its accessible with a superuser account.

+## Admin page

+Admin page for the Django backend is available at the `/api/admin/` endpoint.

 ## Backend